kosmolot-mods/worldnamepacket/README.md

 # WorldNamePacket

 Fabric server-side companion mod for VoxelMap.
+Automatically sets world name in Multiworld mode - no more manual configuration and "world not recognized" messages.

 ## Functionality